 Diesel fuel itself has many attributes that make it such an effective source of power.
 These include:

 Safety – Diesel is a safer fuel than gasoline or other alternatives.
 It is less flammable and less explosive than gasoline.
+Just don’t put the wrong fuel in car fuel tank, that’s a world of trouble.

 Energy content – Diesel contains about 30 percent more energy per gallon than gasoline